Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Proposed Adaptive Compute-and-Forward

 \section{Proposed Adaptive Compute-and-Forward}

-In this section, we consider the scenario where there is limited feedback and propose the adaptive compute-and-forward scheme.
-We first use the proposed lattices to construct nested lattice codes and show that for each ring of imaginary quadratic integers, one can achieve the same rate expression \eqref{eqn:open_CF_rate} with elements in $\mathbf{a}_m$ chosen from that ring.
-The idea is then simply to work with the ring of integers that would result in the maximal computation rate.
-It is worth noting that our scheme only require limited feedback which describes with which ring the transmitters should work.
+In this section, we consider the scenario where there is \textit{limited feedback}.
+We propose the adaptive compute-and-forward scheme where we use the lattices proposed in Section~\ref{sec:lattices_Zd} to construct nested lattice codes and show that for each ring of imaginary quadratic integers, one can achieve the same rate expression \eqref{eqn:open_CF_rate} with elements in $\mathbf{a}_m$ chosen from that ring of integers.
+Depending on how many bits of feedback is available, the proposed adaptive compute-and-forward preselects a set of $\Ok$ and the idea is then simply to work with the ring of integers in this set that would result in the maximal computation rate.
 This approach can be used in conjunction with the phase-precoded compute-and-forward to further improve the performance.

-For a given $\Ok$, we follow the construction in \cite{ordentlich_erez_simple} to construct nested lattice codes.
-Let $\mfk{p}$ be a prime ideal in $\Ok$ with $N(\mfk{p})=p$ (the scheme and result for the other class of prime can be obtained in a similar way with slight modification of parameters) and $\mc{M}:\mbb{F}_{p}\rightarrow \Ok/\mfk{p}$.
-Let $(C_f,C_c)$ be a pair of nested linear code such that $C_c\subseteq C_f$ as follows,
+For a given $\Ok$, we adapt the construction in \cite{ordentlich_erez_simple} to construct nested lattice codes over $\Ok$.
+Let $\mfk{p}$ be a prime ideal in $\Ok$ with $N(\mfk{p})=p\in (2N^3,2 \zeta N^3)$ a prime where $\zeta$ is a constant which guarantees the existence of such primes (see discussion in Appendix~\ref{apx:proof} for more details about $\zeta$).
+Let $\mc{M}:\mbb{F}_{p}\rightarrow \Ok/\mfk{p}$ be a ring isomorphism.
+It is worth noting that the scheme and the result for the other class of primes (those stay inert) can be obtained in a similar way with slight modification of parameters.